AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/README.md

 ### Building the docker image

-To build the Docker image, execute the following command from the project's root directory:
+To build the Docker image, execute the following command from the project's root directory (the directory containing _api_ and _frontend_):
 ```
 docker build -t cdsauthoringtool .
 ```